EHB-MCT/portfolio-starter-abdes96/CONTRIBUTING.md

 ## License

-By contributing , you agree that your contributions will be licensed under the [project license].
+By contributing , you agree that your contributions will be licensed .

 Thank you for contributing!